delabassee/java-lab/lab7-record.md

 ```

 If you now test the endpoint, you will get the shorter speaker representation (see the right column below).

+💡 Use `curl` or FireFox to test this, not the Web UI as it needs to updated to cope with the updated JSON payload.

 ![](./images/lab7-1.png " ")